 From homeowners on the Oregon Coast concerned about rising sea levels to water utility managers in our largest cities concerned with serving their customers, CIRC researchers listen to the communities we work with.
 Through listening, CIRC researchers have been able tap into the extensive knowledge found all around us and in the process craft tailor-made adaptation strategies that are the right fit for the stakeholders we work with.

 At CIRC, we understand that the vast scientific literature around climate change can take years to fully decipher, that’s why as part our goal to put the best available climate science into the hands our stakeholders CIRC has developed a series of communications projects that seek to distil the complexities of climate science.
-To do this, CIRC publishes The Climate CIRCulator, a monthly newsletter summarizing the latest climate science covering the Northwest.
+To do this, CIRC publishes The Climate CIRCulator, a free monthly newsletter summarizing the latest climate science covering the Northwest.
 The CIRCulator in turn informs our group’s contribution to national and regional climate assessments, including the The Northwest Chapter of the Third National Climate Assessment and the regional report Climate Change in the Northwest - Implications for Our Landscapes, Waters, and Communities.
 To make climate accessible to a still wider audience, CIRC, in a close partnership with the Northwest Climate Science Center and the North Pacific Landscape Conservation Cooperative, also publishes Northwest Climate Magazine, a yearly, magazine-style newsletter highlighting federally funded climate science and adaptation efforts now underway in the Northwest.